lamini-ai/lamini-examples/prompt_engineering.md

 However, crafting prompts is not always simple.
 Consider scenarios where a more elaborate response is desired, tailoring the response for a specific audience is crucial, pertinent information is within private documents not available to the models, or the response needs to adhere to a specific format.

-In fact, it is recommended to include all five sections below in a prompt.
+In fact, it is recommended to include all five components below wrapped in a prompt template.
-Otherwise, the response quality may significantly decrease.
+Otherwise, there could be a substantial reduction in response quality.
-We will delve into the details of the sections in this tutorial.
+We will delve into the details of prompt templates and the components in upcoming sections.

 1. Task description
 2. Task parameters